 - We reserve the right to remove you from the convention and/or cosplay events at any time.
 If for any reason we feel that your actions pose a threat or hazard to others while at Cleveland Comic Con, we will ask you to stop or you will be removed from the cosplay events.
 We simply ask you to be courteous towards others at all times.

-Sign ups for the Cosplay Competition will take place from (Time TBD – approx ending 1 hour before the show) at the Cosplay sign up table.
-Location TBD.
+Sign ups for the Cosplay Competition will take place from 12pm-2pm at the Cosplay sign up table in Building 1.

 We will be giving out the following prizes: